Open Monday and Tuesday 9 a.m. to 8 p.m.

 Programs for Children and Families

 Engaging and FUN classes and workshops are available for children and families at the garden year-round.
-Register for hands-on, educational programs that will connect you to the natural world.
+Register for hands-on, educational programs, like family workshops and Lil' Sprouts, that will connect you to the natural world.

 More Education